 Something Italian, downtown Des Moines' original purveyor of pizza-by-the-slice, has been serving up lunch-time slices from their Skywalk location inside The Kirkwood since 1999.
 The pizza that best defines owner Louie Barrata's craft is the Papa Luigi, built on a thin, foldable crust.
 With a red tomato sauce topped with mozzarella, pepperoni, Graziano’s Italian sausage, black and green olives, mushrooms, and yellow pepper rings, the Papa Luigi is practically a meal.
 Another red sauce build of note is the Spicy, a solid base of Italian sausage topped with pepperoni and home-grown peppers.
 Its ridiculously good!
 And they're no slouch on the basics either, such as cheese, pepperoni, or Italian sausage.

-Something Italian also offers pizza with homemade Alfredo sauce, such as the Portabella Alfredo with mozzarella, portobello mushroom, Roma tomato, artichoke heart, and spinach; and a Ham with Alfredo.
+Something Italian also offers pizza with homemade Alfredo sauce, such as the Portabella Alfredo with mozzarella, portobello mushroom, Roma tomato, artichoke heart, and spinach; or singles meats such as ham or pepperoni.

 Deep-dish pizza is served occasionally.
 Not as voluminous as a true Chicagoland deep-dish, but still a sight to behold with an ample portion of red sauce atop.
 The crust is quite tender and well-browned on the underside while the high-sided rind is crisp and easy to chew.
 Alfredo versions also crop up as well.

 The occasional specialty like a pizza with chili dog toppings, and daily specials such as meatballs with marinara are popular items.
 These firm, substantial meatballs swim in a zippy red sauce.
 If you can find a better meatball outside of a Society of Italian Americans Auxiliary dinner, I’m game to try.